pnikolaid/pnikolaid.github.io/_pages/about.md

   - /about.html
 ---

-I'm a 5th-year PhD candidate at the deparment of Electrical and Computer Engineering at the University of Maryland.
+I'm a 5th-year PhD candidate at the Deparment of Electrical and Computer Engineering at the University of Maryland.
 I'm also a member of the Institute for Systems Research.
 I'm fortunate to be advised by Prof. John Baras.
-Before joining the PhD program in 2019, I received my diploma in Electrical and Computer Engineering at the Aristotle Univerisity of Thessaloniki in Greece.
+Before joining the PhD program, I received my diploma in Electrical and Computer Engineering at the Aristotle Univerisity of Thessaloniki in Greece.

 # Research Interests

 I'm broadly interested in communication networks.
 Currently, my research focus is on network slicing.
-My goal is to develop a framework that provides QoS guarantees to multiple network slices concurrently while adapting their network resources to traffic for increased efficiency.
-In my research, I often use various tools from Dynamic Programming, Learning Theory, and Estimation Theory.
-In general, I like to mix theory with practice whenever possible by proposing clear solution approaches and then implementing them on simulators or testbeds for evaluation.
+My goal is to develop a framework that provides QoS guarantees to multiple network slices concurrently while adapting their resources to traffic for increased efficiency.

+In my research, I often use various tools from Control Theory, Queueing Theory, Learning Theory and Estimation Theory.
+In general, I like to mix theory with practice whenever possible by proposing clear solution approaches and then implementing them on network simulators or testbeds for evaluation.

 _From February to May, I'll be visiting Prof. James Gross' group at the KTH Royal Institute of Technology in Sweden._